bollu/bollu.github.io/README.md

 showcased (eg. [tracking information flow](https://www.fuzzingbook.org/html/InformationFlow.html) by using the fact that python is dynamically typed) would be much harder to put into practice in a less flexible language.

+##### Software bugs are real bugs?

-Finally, the coolest thing I learnt from the book was [STADS: software testing as species discovery](https://arxiv.org/pdf/1803.02130.pdf), which models the problem of "how many bugs exist in the program?" as "how many bugs exist in this forest?".
+The coolest thing I learnt from the book was [STADS: software testing as species discovery](https://arxiv.org/pdf/1803.02130.pdf), which models the problem of "how many bugs exist in the program?" as "how many bugs exist in this forest?".
 It turns out that ecologists have good models for approximating the **total number of species in a habitat** from the **number of known species in a habitat**.
 The paper then proceeds to argue that this analogy is sensible,